BottlecapDave/HomeAssistant-OctopusEnergy/_docs/readme.md

 ## Events

 This integration raises several events, which can be used for various tasks like automations.
 For more information, please see the [events docs](./events.md).

+## Services

+This integration includes several services.
+Please review them in the [services doc](./services.md).

 ## Energy Dashboard